 Overall impact

 By embedding essential skills into the curriculum, extracurricular activities and work experience, we have been able to demonstrate that these skills are not a 'bolt-on' but something we use all the time.
 We have also been able to develop a shared language for students and staff to articulate their skill strengths and areas for development.
-A particular highlight this year has been the tenner challenge, where students were able to apply their essential skills to an exciting enterprise project.
-Students planned a spring fair with a variety of stalls, and managed to raise over £200!
+A particular highlight this year has been seeing pupils developing their skills during our first whole school Skills Builder Challenge Day.

 Keep it simple